apereo/cas/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 there are two basic steps required:

-* Place native `hazelcast.xml` file containing the custom configuration for Hazelcast Instance into an external filesystem location of choice (`/etc/cas/hazelcast.xml` by convention) and configure the location in the list of CAS properties.
+* Place native `hazelcast.xml` file containing the custom configuration for Hazelcast Instance into an external filesystem location of choice (`/etc/cas/hazelcast.xml` by convention)
+* Configure the location in the list of CAS properties.

 Here's a simple example of `hazelcast.xml` that configures AWS cluster join strategy instead of a default TCP/IP one: